 It’s not easy, and it’s not always embraced by those around us.
 But these powerful, beautiful, sometimes raw images of women breastfeeding their babies are proof of the strength, determination and love that moms from across the country have for their newborns.
-Here, we’ve rounded up some of the best breastfeeding pictures of the year so far.
+Here, we’ve rounded up some of our favorite breastfeeding pictures from across the Internet and around the world.

 The Breastfeeding Bride